victorblackhill/chessProject/README.md

 **To do :CSS improvements**
 - Allow board to adapt to the size of the screen
-- Adapt the size of the icons
+- ~~Adapt the size of the icons~~
 - Hover over the cases
-- Change the aqua blue
+- ~~Change the aqua blue~~
 - Improve display when stalemate (and other win conditions)
 - Improve coach's text
 - Add animations : with animista for example
+- Check what I can do with Canvas
+- Improve the win conditions and stalemate display

 **O. TO-DO in board.js**
 - Transfer un-used buttons to pieces in board or another file or repatriate the buttons to this file